okanduzyel/LogClient/README.md

     ./LogClient.py
 ```

-It is working on the Ubuntu 22LTS platform.
+It is correctly working on the Ubuntu 22LTS platform.

 3. **For Windows**